Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 We have already determined the **completeness** and **contamination** of each of our MAGs using CheckM.
 Next we will use a program to determine which rRNA and tRNAs are present in each MAG.

-Note that due to the difficulty in assembly of short-read metagenomes, often just a completeness of >90% and a contamination of ≤ 5% is treated as a good quality MAG.
+Note that due to the difficulty in the assembly of short-read metagenomes, often just a completeness of >90% and a contamination of ≤ 5% is treated as a good quality MAG.

 To best examine your bins, you might want to import it into a spreadsheet software program (like we did in the previous lesson).
 Then, you can use "filter" (Google Sheets) or "format as table (Excel) to sort your bins by completeness and/or contamination.